 1. LUCKUP Heavy Duty Dog Crate – Best Overall

-The number one spot on your list goes to this durable metal crate that comes in two sizes and either silver or black.
-This option has a top door so you can easily interact with your pup, and a wide front door making it easy for your dog to enter and exit.
+The number one spot on our list goes to this durable metal crate that comes in either silver or black.
+The LUCKUP crate has a top door so you can easily interact with your pup and a wide front door, making it easy for your dog to enter and exit.

-The strong bottom grates are narrow so you don’t have to worry about paws catching or getting stuck.
-It also has a sliding bottom tray for catching food and other “debris” that could fall through.
-That said, this model has two solid steel locks that are very durable.
+The strong bottom grates are narrow, so you don’t have to worry about paws catching or getting stuck.
+It also has a sliding bottom tray for catching food and other “debris” that could fall through and two solid steel locks that are very durable.

-You can use this crate indoors or outdoors as the spray-painted exterior is rust-resistant.
-The entire set-up is non-toxic, folds down easily for storage, and can be assembled in three to five minutes.
+You can use this crate indoors or outdoors since the spray-painted exterior is rust-resistant.
+The crate is non-toxic, folds down easily for storage, and can be assembled in 3 to 5 minutes.
 Plus, it comes with four detachable locking wheels that rotate 360 degrees.
-Overall, this is our number one pick for the best dog food for Shar-Pei’s!
+Overall, the LUCKUP is the best crate for separation anxiety.

 2. Frisco Indoor & Outdoor 3-Door Soft Dog Crate — Best Value

-It’s lightweight and collapsible too, making it a great choice for travel.
-If your dog doesn’t like new places — and you don’t like leaving your dog behind — this can provide a welcome reminder of home.
+It’s lightweight and collapsible and ideal for travel.
+If your dog doesn’t like new places, and you don’t like leaving your dog behind, the Frisco 3-Door can provide a welcome reminder of home.

 3. Sliverylake Dog Cage Crate – Best Premium

 To have a diverse selection that will suit everyone’s needs, our second choice is a more affordable option.
-This model also comes with a top and front door for easy access all around.
-It comes in three sizes and you can choose between brown or silver-tone color.
+This model also has a top and front door for easy access.
+It comes in three sizes, and you can choose between brown and silver colors.

 This sturdy little option has a steel frame that is resistant to deformation.
 The collapsible frame is also equipped with locking wheels, though they do not have a 360-degree radius.
 The Sliverylake can be assembled quickly and easily, and the bottom grate and tray slide out for easy cleaning.

-The bottom grate also features narrow spaced slates to keep all furry toes intact.
+The bottom grate also features narrow-spaced slates to keep all furry toes intact.
 The 61.2-pound weight is average, as well.
-The one aspect of this crate that keeps it from the top spot is the lock.
-It is not as secure as the best choice, although the slide pin is not the worst.
-Beyond that, this is the best dog crate for separation anxiety available.
+The lock is one aspect of this crate that keeps it from the top spot.
+It is not as secure as our top pick.

 4. unipaws Pet Crate End Table With Cushion